We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While you probably know that sitting up tall or standing with your shoulders pulled back and core engaged is how your posture should be, sometimes our body doesn’t always respond to what our mind tells us to do.

 The good news?
-You can train yourself to adopt proper posture by adding strengthening exercises to your routine.
+You can train yourself to adopt proper posture by adding postural exercises to your routine.

 You can also cue yourself throughout the day with posture correctors.
 These devices can remind you of how you’re positioning your body.